infragilis/hci/README.md

 # Docker commands:

 1.)	some useful docker commands:
     docker ps --all will display all running containers
-    docker attach <containername> will put your back in your container after you disconnect docker start <containername> will start you previously created container back up
+    docker attach <containername> will put your back in your container after you disconnect. docker start <containername> will start you previously created container back up